-The Leelanau Conservancy office in Leland is closed through June 12th and staff are working remotely.
+The Leelanau Conservancy office in Leland is closed to the public and many staff continue to work remotely.
 To reach a staffer, please contact them via email (find contact info here).

 All events and hikes through July have been canceled.